algo26-matthias/idna-convert/ReadMe.txt

 - xn--nrgler-wxa
 - xn--brse-5qa.xn--knrz-1ra.info

-The methods expect strings as their input and will return you strings.
-Errors, incorrectly encoded or invalid strings will lead to a FALSE response.
+Errors, incorrectly encoded or invalid strings will lead to either a FALSE response (when in strict mode) or to only partially converted strings.
-You can query the occured error by calling the method get_last_error().
+You can query the occured error by calling the method get_last_error() when using the PHP4 version or through exceptions when the PHP5 version is used.

+Unicode strings are expected to be either UTF-8 strings, UCS-4 strings or UCS-4 arrays.
+The default format is UTF-8.
+For setting different encodings, you can call the method setParams() - please see the inline documentation for details.
+ACE strings (the Punycode form) are always 7bit ASCII strings.

 Files